The Bankrate promise

 An HO-5 policy is a homeowners insurance policy type that covers your home and personal belongings under open perils coverage, except for certain exclusions.
 This differs slightly from a standard HO-3 homeowners policy, which covers your home as open perils but your personal possessions only for named perils.

 What does an HO-5 policy cover?

-- Liability: The third part of an HO-5 policy is liability coverage.
-This protects you in case someone (or their property) is injured while at your home or you are found liable for damaging someone’s property.
-It can also cover legal fees and settlement costs if someone tries to sue you or it can be applied to an individual’s medical expenses without going to court.
+- Liability: Another standard feature of an HO-5 policy is liability coverage.
+This protects you in case someone is injured while at your home or you are found liable for damaging someone’s property.
+It can also cover legal fees and settlement costs if someone tries to sue you.

-HO-5 also covers loss of use, meaning you’ll be reimbursed for additional living expenses (like hotel and meal costs) if your home is damaged and you can’t live there during repairs.
+HO-5 also covers loss of use, meaning you’ll be reimbursed for additional living expenses, like hotel and meal costs, if your home is damaged from a covered claim and you can’t live there during repairs.
 This provision is included in most standard homeowners insurance policies.
 You might also have the option to tailor your policy to your needs by adding endorsements like water backup, identity theft or scheduled personal property.

 HO-5 policy exclusions